Guide for asset managers

 - Companies with bad or no plans are likely to resist adopting this practice voluntarily because they are afraid of failing the test of an AGM, and the pressure this would put on them to improve their ESG performance.

 - In this case, shareholders with sufficient votes should post a resolution at the AGM.
-The template resolution for the US here can be easily adapted.
+Guides to proposing resolutions in Australia, Canada, the UK and the US are here, and the template resolution for the US here can be easily adapted.

 - A shareholder resolution is likely to succeed given that the proxy advisers ISS and Glass Lewis have already agreed this is a reasonable approach.